 The Art of Daina Dagnija in the Context of Feminism

-Exhibition of Daina Dagnija's works, “You Paint Just Like a Man!
-The Art of Daina Dagnija in the Context of Feminism”, will be presented in the Right Wing of the 2nd Floor of the Main Building of the Latvian National Museum of Art (Jaņa Rozentāla laukums 1, Riga).
+From 4 June to 19 September 2021, an exhibition “You Paint Just Like a Man!
+The Art of Daina Dagnija in the Context of Feminism” will be presented in the right wing of the 2nd floor of the main building of the Latvian National Museum of Art in Riga (Jaņa Rozentāla laukums 1).

 Latvian artist Daina Dagnija spent most of her life in exile – in refugee camps in Germany as well as in the USA.
 In the latter half of her life, in 2001, she decided to return to Latvia, where she lived and worked until her death in 2019.
 During these years, the Latvian public got to know and grew fond of her art.